ondrejga/stock-market-sentiment-prediction/README.md

 # Stock Market Sentiment Prediction

 This project leverages state-of-the-art natural language processing (NLP) models to analyze Twitter sentiment and predict movements in popular American stocks.
-It processes financial tweets, extracts sentiment scores using transformer-based models, and evaluates their impact on trading strategies—enabling more data-driven investment decisions.
+It processes financial tweets, extracts sentiment scores using transformer-based models, and evaluates their impact on trading strategies enabling more data-driven investment decisions.

 ## Objective